erinlapko/erinlapko.github.io/index.md

 ### Projects

-RSS Reader using Adafruit matrices and a Raspberry Pi 3.
+RSS Reader using Adafruit matrices and a Raspberry Pi 3, following the <a href="https://github.com/hzeller/rpi-rgb-led-matrix">Hzeller repository.</a>
 <img src="IMG_1470.JPG">
 Website for local Girls Who Code website, using PHP and MySQL.
 <img src="MainPage.PNG">